andrewgreen76/flygreen/README.md

-# This is an experimental edutainment/tutorial repository - a work in progress.
+# Welcome to the experimental edutainment/tutorial repository.

 __________________________________________________________________________
 The PURPOSE of this repo: